 #12 – INSECTS

 We know what you’re thinking… Insects?!
 So weird.
-Yes – this will certainly take you far outside your comfort zone.
+Yes – you dont consider having insects when you are looking forgreat dishes in Thailand and this will certainly take you far outside your comfort zone.
 But you will likely be surprised by the taste.
 We actually really enjoyed the silkworm in particular.
 They are salty and a little crunchy when fried.
 Half of the experience is the taste while the other half is the well – the fact that you’re eating an insect.
 So.. bragging rights?

 #11 – ROTI BANANA PANCAKE